 Cybersecurity is a fast-paced industry — perhaps never more so than during COVID-19.
 What does that mean for PR pros today?
-To answer that, we spoke with Account Supervisor Edward Fernandez, one of our firm’s cybersecurity PR experts, about his experience and perspective.
+To answer that, we spoke with our firm’s cybersecurity PR experts.

-From his home office in Austin, TX, Edward works with RH Strategic’s cybersecurity clients to tell their stories and navigate the ever-changing media landscape.
-In recent months, he helped drive media campaigns resulting in coverage in top-tier national outlets, such as The New York Times, Bloomberg, Politico, Wired, NBC, ABC News, Forbes, Fortune, and Associated Press, as well as in security and tech-focused outlets like CyberScoop, Ars Technica, Dark Reading, Security Week, The Hacker News and more — and all that in the middle of a global pandemic.
+Our team of cyber experts works with RH Strategic’s cybersecurity clients to tell their stories and navigate the ever-changing media landscape.
+In the past year, we have driven media campaigns resulting in coverage in top-tier national outlets, such as The New York Times, Bloomberg, Politico, Wired, NBC, ABC News, Forbes, Fortune, and Associated Press, as well as in security and tech-focused outlets like CyberScoop, Ars Technica, Dark Reading, Security Week, The Hacker News and more — and all that in the middle of a global pandemic.

-We sat down with Edward to learn more about his love of cybersecurity PR, his background working in-house and in Silicon Valley, and how cybersecurity has evolved to become even more important in today’s world.
+We sat down with some of our cyber PR experts to learn more about their love of cybersecurity PR, and how cybersecurity has evolved to become even more important in today’s world.

-What drew you to high-tech and cyber PR?
+What makes high-tech and cyber PR so appealing?

 High stakes.
-I have always loved consumer technology and the stories we get to tell in that space, but in the world of cybersecurity the stakes just keep getting higher — and the stories more impactful.
+In the world of cybersecurity, the stakes just keep getting higher — and the stories more impactful.
 It feels like every day there are new challenges, new vulnerabilities, new technologies changing the industry.
 One reason for this is that hacking has become cheaper and easier with the ready availability of exploit kits.
 Now, you don’t have to be an expert hacker to break through a company’s security; you just need to buy a kit on the Dark Web and look for the holes: cloud misconfigurations, unsecured ports and devices, employees susceptible to phishing attacks.
 That means that cybersecurity companies must move fast to stay ahead of these hackers, and as their communications partner we need to move just as fast to tell their stories and help educate the public on the risks that exist.